Obesity can result in various Disorders and pathologies:

 - In men >160% ideal body weight, plasma testosterone and sex hormone–binding globulin (SHBG) are often reduced, and estrogen levels are increased.

 - Gynecomastia.
 Most cases of gynecomastia happen during puberty.
-The condition usually gets better with proper gynecomastia treatment.

 - menstrual abnormalities in women, particularly in women with upper body obesity.